Batman: Whatever Happened to the Caped Crusader?: Publication history

-In the introduction to the 1999 book Kurt Busiek's Astro City: Confession, Gaiman revealed that he and Kurt Busiek, along with Kurt's wife, had been in a car on the way to visit Scott McCloud when Gaiman struck up a conversation with Kurt about Batman.
+In the introduction to the 1999 book Kurt Busiek's Astro City: Confession, Gaiman revealed that he, Kurt Busiek, and Kurt's wife Ann, had been in a car on the way to visit Scott McCloud when Gaiman and Busiek began a conversation about Batman.
 That conversation would eventually lead them to plot an idea about a theoretical Batman story.
 When the introduction was finally published in Gaiman's essay collection The View from the Cheap Seats, Gaiman revealed in a footnote that that idea had since been turned into one of his favourite sequences within the comic.

-Gaiman described the job as something that he had to take part in.
-"It's one of those things where they phoned me up and said, 'This is what's going to be happening with Batman.
+Gaiman described the job as something that he had to take part in: "It's one of those things where they phoned me up and said, 'This is what's going to be happening with Batman.
 Would you like to write the last issue of Batman and the last issue of Detective Comics?
-And when they make an offer like that, you say yes."
+And when they make an offer like that, you say yes".

 Gaiman asked artist Andy Kubert to make the artwork throughout the series represent various eras of notable artists that had worked on Batman.
-Major names of mention by Kubert include Jerry Robinson, Carmine Infantino, Neal Adams and, of course, Batman's co-creator Bob Kane.
+Major names of mention by Kubert include Jerry Robinson, Carmine Infantino, Neal Adams and more.

 Like Whatever Happened to the Man of Tomorrow?, the two-issue tale presents a "final" Batman story.
 The Batman presented in the story is not necessarily the one from current DC Universe continuity, but rather an indeterminate amalgamation that pays homage to the entirety of the character's 70-year history.

 The overall plot concerns the wake of Batman, taking place in the back of a small Gotham City bar.
 During the wake, a number of prominent figures from Batman's life each tell a tale of Batman and how he eventually died, giving multiple, unique histories of Batman, his life, and his death.
-The plot of Whatever Happened to the Caped Crusader? is vaguely reminiscent of that of David Vern Reed and John Calnan's four-part story Where Were You on the Night Batman Was Killed?
-(Batman #291–294, September–December 1977), in which Batman is apparently killed and the circumstances of his "death" are explained by four villains, each taking credit for the crime in four incompatible stories.